DiegoSousa/MySimpleCRM/README.md

 	cd ~/workspace/MessengerConcurrent/src/main/resources/Scripts_Database -> ENTER ->
 	chmod +x createDatabaseAndTables.sh -> ./createDatabaseAndTables.sh

-1.2.2 -<b>Creating manually using the client PostgreSQL PgAdmin:<b>
+<b>1.2.2 - Creating manually using the client PostgreSQL PgAdmin:<b>

 Create a database with the name "messengerConcurrent" and set the "Login Role" default PostgreSQL, which contains login and password 'postgres'.